 “I hope you’re not hearing a drop of bitterness in my voice because there’s not.
 I’m looking at it entirely from my perspective and comparing it to other folk festivals.”

 Podolak is still a staple in the Canadian music scene.
-He is currently part of an arts organization called Home Routes, which sets artists up to play house concerts.
-And he is very much adored by his community, as is evident by the amount of birthday phone calls he got and friends who dropped by to wish him well during our two-hour conversation.
+He is currently part of an arts organization called Home Routes/Chemin Chez Nous, which sets up house concert tours for artists across the country.
+And he is very much adored by his community, as is evident by the amount of “happy birthday” phone calls he got and friends who dropped by to wish him well during our two-hour conversation.